- Vascular treatments, such as the placement of stents or balloon angioplasty

 190 E Bannock Street

-Dr. Brent Nelson's areas of specialization are vascular & interventional radiology and diagnostic radiology; he sees patients in Boise, ID.
-Dr. Nelson accepts Medicare insurance.
-He graduated from the University of Washington School of Medicine.
+Dr. Brent Nelson is a vascular & interventional radiology and diagnostic radiology specialist.
+Dr. Nelson attended medical school at the University of Washington School of Medicine.
+He accepts Medicare insurance.

 Conditions / Treatments